A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L4--L5: Vision of Proactive and Generative Data Agent

 \subsection{L4: High Automation}

 At L4, data agents are envisioned to achieve a high degree of autonomy, being fully delegated the responsibility for data-related tasks.
-L4 data agents function as trustworthy, proactive, long-lived, and self-governing agents within data lakes, operating independently of human supervision or explicit task instructions.

-Rather than responding to given goals, L4 data agents independently monitor and explore data lakes, proactively identifying valuable and emerging tasks, then autonomously orchestrate end-to-end pipelines to address these self-discovered tasks.
-Unlike lower levels, where data agents depend on human-defined objectives and oversight, L4 data agents take the initiative to detect issues or opportunities, shifting the user's role from active supervisor to passive onlooker and recipient of insights, as shown by Figure~\ref{fig:l4_agent}.
-For instance, it might autonomously detect an emerging trend in user behavior, like the increase in buyout subscriptions and the decrease in monthly subscriptions, then initiate a root-cause analysis for data drift, or re-optimize an indexing strategy based on evolving task patterns.
+Operating independently of human supervision or explicit instructions, they autonomously monitor and explore data lakes to proactively identify valuable and emerging tasks, rather than simply responding to given goals, shifting the user's role from active supervisor to passive onlooker and recipient of insights, as shown by Figure~\ref{fig:l4_agent}.
+For instance, it can detect an emerging trend in user behavior, like the increase in buyout subscriptions and the decrease in monthly subscriptions, then initiate a root-cause analysis for data drift, or re-optimize an indexing strategy as needed.

 Formally, the data agent $\mathcal{A}$ takes full initiative, not only orchestrates $\pi_{\mathcal{A}}$ and executes $\epsilon_{\mathcal{A}}$ pipeline $P$ but also autonomously discovers task $T'$ to begin with.
-The human $\mathcal{H}$ transitions to a passive recipient of the output:

-This leap is associated with three core advancements: the capacity for autonomous problem discovery, the establishment of trustworthy self-governance, and long-horizon views.
+The human $\mathcal{H}$ transitions to a passive recipient of the output: This leap is associated with three core advancements: the capacity for autonomous problem discovery, the establishment of trustworthy self-governance, and long-horizon views.

-\bi \item \textit{Autonomous Problem Discovery.} To achieve autonomous problem discovery, L4 data agents are expected to demonstrate critical reasoning, task-oriented awareness, and curiosity to investigate data throughout its lifecycle.
-During routine data management and preparation, they not only execute tasks autonomously but also critically evaluate data to identify gaps, anomalies, and latent issues worthy of further investigation.
-For instance, while cleansing sales data, an agent might detect not only inaccuracies but also a subtle, recurring drop in transactions within a specific region, flagging this as a significant issue requiring comprehensive analysis.
+\ptitle{Autonomous Problem Discovery.} To achieve autonomous problem discovery, L4 data agents are expected to demonstrate critical reasoning, task-oriented awareness, and curiosity to investigate data throughout its lifecycle.
+Beyond execution, they must critically evaluate data to identify gaps, anomalies, and latent issues worthy of investigation, such as detecting a recurring drop in transactions while cleaning sales data.
 This transforms the data pipeline from a passive flow into an active source of analytical hypotheses.